ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 ## Git on remote

 Git works really fine on local, but it also works on remote.
-It is really helpfull when we are working on a team, and more persons are working on the same project.
+It is really helpful when we are working on a team, and more persons are working on the same project.
 There are some platforms like Github or Bitbucked in which you can store a remote repository.

 ## How can I save my changes in the remote repository?